2277/InteractiveProtect/README.md

 > This project is no longer maintained.
 As of release 19.0, CoreProtect features interactive chat components and InteractiveProtect is no longer necessary.
-However, may be used alongside legacy/unsupported versions (<19.0).
+However, this may be used alongside legacy/unsupported versions (<19.0).
 Check out: https://www.spigotmc.org/resources/coreprotect.8631/ for more information.
 Thank you, Intelli.

 # InteractiveProtect